ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: The ORION Framework

 \subsection{Observation as Informative Graph}

-Each node/viewpoint is augmented with semantic attributes beyond 2D coordinates to obtain richer representations: (1)~\textbf{Prior utility $u_{p,j}$}: extending the notion of \emph{frontiers}~\cite{yamauchi1998frontier}, we define \emph{prior frontiers} $\mathcal{F}_p$ as boundaries between free space and uncertain obstacles, and let $u_{p,j}$ denote the number of such prior frontiers that are visible, i.e., along a collision-free line of sight, from $\hat{v}_j\in\hat{V}_t$ within a sensing range $r_{\rm fov}$.
-(2)~\textbf{Utility $u_j$}: defines the same quantity but computes it on the current map $\mathcal{M}$.
-(3)~\textbf{Visited flag $\delta_{i,j}$}: indicates whether agent $i$ has visited $v_j$.
+Each node/viewpoint is augmented with semantic attributes beyond 2D coordinates to obtain richer representations: (1)~\textbf{Utility $u_j$}: Following~\cite{yamauchi1998frontier,liang2024hdplanner}, frontier measures as boundaries between free space and unknown areas in the current map $\mathcal{M}$, and the utility $u_j$ denotes the number of such frontiers at node $v_j$, which are visible, i.e., along a collision-free line of sight.
+(2)~\textbf{Prior utility $u^p_{j}$}: Similar to frontiers, prior frontiers represent the boundary between confirmed free space (validated by the current map) and uncertain obstacles inferred from the prior map.
+It combines confirmed observations in $\mathcal{M}$ with prior knowledge in $\mathcal{M}^-$.
+These prior frontiers capture the potential information gain suggested by the prior map, offering a long-range heuristic of current unknown areas.
+Prior utility $u^p_{j}$ is defined as the number of observable prior frontiers at node $v_j$.
+(3)~\textbf{Visited flag $\delta_{j,i}$}: indicates whether $v_j$ has been visited by agent $i$.
 (4)~\textbf{Verified signal $s_j$}: marks whether $v_j$ lies within $\mathcal{M}$.
-(5)~\textbf{Occupancy indicator $p_j$}: encodes, as a ternary variable, whether $v_j$ is currently occupied by agent $i$, by another agent, or by no agent.
-(6)~\textbf{Target binary $t_j$}: specifies whether $v_j$ coincides with agent $i$'s own target or with another agent's target (if any).
+(5)~\textbf{Occupancy indicator $p_{j,i}$}: as a ternary variable, encodes whether $v_j$ is currently occupied by agent $i$.
+(6)~\textbf{Target binary $t_{j,i}$}: specifies whether $v_j$ coincides with agent $i$'s own target or with another agent's target (if any).
 We further cluster all viewpoints with non-zero utility within a range $r_b$ into a \emph{beacon set}~\cite{liang2024hdplanner}, representing candidate regions to navigate.
 We further construct a planning graph $\bar{G}_t=(\bar{V}_t,\bar{E}_t)$ on $\mathcal{M}$, containing samples from both free and unknown cells, where edges connect collision-free pairs of neighbors.
-These structures allow us to define: (7)~\textbf{Navigation guidepost $g_{n,j}$}: the Dijkstra trajectory on $\bar{G}_t$ from $v_j$ to the beacon nearest the agent's assigned target.
-(8)~\textbf{Cooperation guidepost $g_{c,j}$}: if any target remains unverified, i.e., not in the explored area, we compute the trajectory from $v_j$ to the beacon nearest the closest unverified target; otherwise $g_{c,j}=g_{n,j}$ if no targets remain.
+Based on $\mathcal{M}$, we define two guideposts that facilitate coordinated navigation: (7)~\textbf{Navigation guidepost $g_{i}$}: the Dijkstra trajectory on $\bar{G}_t$ from agent $i$ to the beacon nearest the agent's assigned target~\cite{dijkstra2022note}, which serves as a feasible trajectory cue for self-navigation.
+(8)~\textbf{Cooperation guidepost $g^{c}_{i}$}: if any other target remains unverified, i.e., not in the explored area, we compute the trajectory from agent $i$ to the beacon nearest the closest unverified target; otherwise $g_{i}=g^{c}_{i}$ if all targets are verified.
+This guidance makes it feasible for agents to assist teammates.